 BWXT NEC Peterborough had nine consecutive years without a Lost Time Injury (LTI) prior to 2021 (Refer to Table 22).
-During the reporting period, there was one CNSC reportable event for an external lab result from a B2 operator wearing a personal air sampler on December 15th, 2021 that indicated an occupational exposure limit exceedance.
-This was for a B2 area operator.
-The result was $0.082 \ \mu g/m^3$ time-weighted average on an OEL of $0.05 \ \mu g/m^3$.
-Several corrective actions have been implemented with the investigation into the root cause continuing.
-During the reporting period, there was one lost time injury and eight first aids.
-The top injury categories were 'cut or abrasion,' strain/sprain,' and 'bruise.'
-There were 47 near misses logged following defined event classification criteria.
-The top noted root causes were 'human error,' 'inadequate job planning,' 'inadequately maintained tools/equipment,' 'inadequate communication,' and 'lack of knowledge or skill.'
+During the reporting period, there were two lost time injuries, and two minor injuries and four first aids.
+The top injury categories were 'contact with sharp object/cut or abrasion,'

+'falls same level'.
+There were 30 near misses logged following defined event classification criteria.
+The top noted root causes were 'human error,' 'inadequate job planning,', and 'Inadequate Mechanical Integrity / Maintenance Management.